zibz0017/QuartzVault/content/Notes.md

 - There is also deadweight loss, meaning, that there are some potential employers and employees who would be willing to make a deal for less than minimum wage but are now not allowed to (see previous image).[^297]
 - Yidias Hatorah means understanding the underlying logic for whatever it is that one is learning.[^298]
 - A person who knows one masechta may be considered a תלמיד chacham,[^299] while someone who knows all of shas and may be considered an am haaretz.[^300] This is because of the point just mentioned: one's understanding of what learns is the main point.[^298]
 - This is because without understanding the underlying logic, one doesn't know how to apply what they learn.
-Sometimes, a slight change in the situation can radically change what the halacha is.
-One can only realize this if they have a strong grasp on the underlying logic of the halacha.[^301]
+Sometimes, a slight change in the situation can radically change what the הלכה is.
+One can only realize this if they have a strong grasp on the underlying logic of the הלכה.[^301]
 - Price floors create unwanted increased quality.[^302]
 - Usually, suppliers will compete with each other by offering lower prices.[^302]
 - When they can't do that (because of the price floor), they will compete for customers by increasing the quality.[^302]